Erreur32/homeassistant-dozzle-agent/README.md

 ## About

+This repository contains the **Dozzle Agent** add-on for Home Assistant.

 [Dozzle Agent](https://github.com/amir20/dozzle) is a backend agent for Dozzle that allows monitoring Docker containers remotely from a main Dozzle instance.

 This add-on runs **only** the Dozzle agent (backend, no UI) on port 7007.
 It is designed to be used with a main Dozzle instance that connects to this agent.